 - Sensing the subtle – highly sensitive people have a greater appreciation of aesthetic experiences, and are more creative.
 At work, they may be particularly innovative and come up with lots of new ideas.

 Highly sensitive individuals may also have other forms of neurodivergence, disability, or physical or mental health conditions.
 Although the underlying biological mechanism may be different, the overstimulation that highly sensitive people experience is often also experienced by people with autism spectrum conditions.

 DHSC’s Diversity of Thought Network has produced staff-led guidance on creating an inclusive culture for highly sensitive staff.
 If you would like advice on supporting highly sensitive staff in your department, or a copy of the DHSC guidance, email DiversityofThoughtNetwork@dhsc.gov.uk.

 Outside the Civil Service, Vantage: The campaign for highly sensitive people works to raise awareness and increase acceptance of high sensitivity.
-They are developing a website which will be launched soon.
+You can find out more on Vantage's new web site.

 I am indebted to Rosie for sharing her story and for raising awareness of this common characteristic and trait.
 Many HSPs are not aware that they have the trait.
 Of those who are aware, many may decide not to reveal this for fear of being denied career progression opportunities by managers who believe that HSPs cannot carry out high-profile, pressurised jobs.
 It is great, therefore, to hear that a Diversity of Thought Network has been set up in DHSC to promote diversity of thinking styles and to help HSP’s be their best at work, benefiting the organisation by drawing on these untapped skills.